myhuang233/BS-BHS/README.md

 # Bayesian Hierarchical Stacking (BHS)

-This folder provides more details results for the comparison betweeen Bayesian Stacking and Bayesian Hierarchical Stacking
+This folder provides more detailed results for the comparison betweeen Bayesian Stacking and Bayesian Hierarchical Stacking